t-moe/zeadl/README.md

 A project for the embedded android module at bfh.

 ##Description:
 ZEADL is a Datalogger for Android Devices.
 It offers the possibility to measure several values and show them in a handy graph view, or a table.
-If necessary, the table and the graph can be safed on your device for further utilisation.
+If necessary, the table and the graph can be saved on your device for further utilisation.

 ##### Contributors:
 * maad